 3. Colorado Blue Spruce

-This robust and beautiful evergreen, the Colorado Blue Spruce, makes an excellent addition near your home with its distinctive blue-green needles and cone-shaped form that provide natural shade all year round.
+This robust and beautiful evergreen, the Colorado Blue Spruce, is an excellent home addition.
+Its distinctive blue-green needles and cone-shaped form provide natural shade all year round.

 Features & Benefits